-This determines how much black ink is used to produce the black and gray tonal information.
+This determines how much black ink will be used to produce the black and gray tonal information.
 A light or medium black generation setting will work best for most photographic images.
-I would therefore advise leaving this set to 'Medium' and only change the black generation if you know what you are doing.
+I would therefore advise leaving this set to Medium and only change the black generation if you know what you are doing.